charlesclz03/flowforge/DOCS/troubleshooting/MACOS_PERMISSION_FIX.md

 ## Problem Summary

-When running FlowForge on macOS, you may encounter permission errors that prevent the development server from starting properly.
+When running Freestyla on macOS, you may encounter permission errors that prevent the development server from starting properly.

 ---